What is cyclist's low back pain?

 - lack of stretching after cycling

-How to prevent back pain when cycling?
+How can I prevent back pain when cycling?

 Relieve muscle, ligament and joint disorders with STIMCARE

-Simply apply the patch by following our tutorial videos, available just here to guide you through each step.
+Simply apply the patch by following our tutorial videos, available in French only. here to guide you every step of the way.

-If you have any questions regarding the application of the patch, please send your request to sante@stimcareonline.com.
-A therapist trained and certified in the application of the STIMCARE patches is available and will take the time to answer you.
+If you have any questions about how to apply the patch, send your request to sante@stimcareonline.com.
+A therapist trained and certified to apply STIMCARE patches will take the time to answer your questions.

-How to relieve low back pain in cyclists?
+How to relieve cyclists' lower back pain?

-There are 3 tutorials to relieve lower back pain:
+Here's the tutorial to relieve lower back pain: